devnull-cz/c-prog-lang/modules/goto.md

 ```

 In general, use of `goto` in C is generally frown upon unless it is used to jump
-to an error/clean-up section.
-Even that is questioned by many but large number
+to an error/clean-up section or break from structured code.
+Even that is
-of major projects (Linux kernel code, OpenSSH, OpenSSL, etc.) use it that way.
+questioned by some but large number of major projects (Linux kernel code,
+OpenSSH, OpenSSL, etc.) use it that way.
+Consider the following code **with
-Consider the following code **with conditionals that do not nest**.
-It leads to
+conditionals that do not nest**.
+It leads to code duplication (or large amount
-code duplication (or large amount of indentation to fix that):
+of indentation to fix that):

 ```C
 int